 7. LIMITATIONS

 (1) Low response rate.
 When our survey was sent out via the PHILOS-L list server, the server had 11,388 subscribers.
 Initial response rate was 9.39%.
 After data exclusions, the final response rate was 6.97%.
 This is low and introduces the risk that the people who did not respond display characteristics that are different to those of the people who did, threatening the survey’s generalizability and validity.
 However, low response rates in online surveys are common, and several studies found in fact no direct correlation between response rate and validity (Visser et al. 1996).
 Recent evaluations of surveys with response rates ranging from 5% to 54% concluded that studies with a lower response were frequently only marginally less accurate than those with much higher rates (Holbrook et al. 2007).
 A low response rate doesn’t automatically mean the study results have low validity, especially not when the absolute numbers are high, as in our case (Templeton et al. 1997).
 Moreover, when respondent characteristics are representative of those of non-respondents, low response rates aren’t problematic at all (Sax et al. 2003).
 We can’t verify whether respondent characteristics in our sample were representative of the field of philosophy as a whole.
-But our sample is similar to samples of related studies in that our participants, just as those of these other studies, were mostly male, white, liberal/left, and analytic philosophers (Paxton et al. 2012; Botts et al. 2014; Yancey 2011; Bourget and Chalmers 2014), suggesting that our sample is not unrepresentative of the field.
+But our sample is similar to samples of related studies in that our participants, just as those of these other studies, were mostly male, white, liberal/left, and analytic philosophers (Paxton et al. 2012; Botts et al. 2014; Yancey 2011; Bourget and Chalmers 2014), suggesting that our sample is not especially unrepresentative of the field.
 Finally, the generalizability and validity of our results also receives some support from the fact that key trends in our data (e.g., an underrepresentation of right-leaning subjects, hostility against them but also against, e.g., feminists) are not outliers but consistent with the data from related (informal and professional) surveys of the field, and personal reports by philosophers (see Section 1).

 (2) Lack of gradients.
 When assessing participants’ WTD against left/right-leaning individuals and viewpoints, we did not provide the three gradients ‘somewhat left/right-leaning’, ‘left/right-leaning’, and ‘very left/right-leaning’, but only used ‘left/right-leaning’.
 This is a limitation because now the responses don’t allow us to tell whether participants would act differently toward ‘somewhat’ and ‘very left/right-leaning’ individuals, and it might be that some interpreted our questions as referring to ‘very’ left/right-leaning individuals whereas others took them to refer only to ‘somewhat’ left/right-leaning individuals.
 However, in the relevant place in the survey, we did remind participants that the questions at issue referred to the middle position of each ideology only.
 Moreover, even if some participants interpreted them as referring to extreme positions when others interpreted them as referring to moderate ones only, our results are still interesting.
 For in the absence of any ideological bias, each participant should apply the same (extreme or moderate) reading of the gradients to both left-leaning and right-leaning individuals alike, treating them both equally negatively/positively.
 But this is not what we found.